 Only a handful of other organizations in India actually conduct raids on brothels and rescue girls.
 There are some that seem to have a preference for doing “mass raids."
-While the large numbers of girls rescued looks impressive, the quality of after care and the strength of the legal case is severely compromised by such an approach.
+While the large numbers of girls rescued look impressive, the quality of aftercare and the strength of the legal case is severely compromised by such an approach.

 When big groups of women are rescued it puts the local government into crisis mode.
 The rescued girls experience more hardship as a result.
 In some cities, like Allahabad, U.P. there is literally no shelter home for rescued girls, and they have to stay temporarily in the women’s police station.
 Although they have just been rescued, they face a negative reaction from government authorities since there are simply not enough resources to accommodate the girls.
 “As a result,” Greg explains, “the pressure to release girls without due process is much greater.”

 From a legal perspective mass raids are also not a good strategy.
-Since most brothels are small in size and may just contain one brothel keeper and a couple girls, mass raids tend to involve multiple brothels.
-In order to have strong cases, individual complaints should be made against every brothel and brothel keeper involved.
+Since most brothels are small in size and may just contain one brothel keeper and a couple of girls, mass raids tend to involve multiple brothels.
+In order to have strong cases, individual complaints should be made against every brothel and brothel-keeper involved.

 However, in India, police tend to just lump all the brothels and victims together in just one criminal case.
 Since the crimes of individual brothel keepers are not matched to individual victims, the overall case is weakened.
 The result is that perpetrators are not held accountable for the crimes they have committed.

-Ultimately mass raids means less protection for each girl and less accountability for perpetrators.
+Ultimately, mass raids mean less protection for each girl and less accountability for perpetrators.
 Freedom Firm is committed to doing rescue operations that focus on just one or two girls at a time, and just one or two brothel keepers.
 Girls are more likely to be protected for longer, and there is a greater chance that the perpetrators will be held accountable.

 In the long run, a few girls and a strong case will lead to greater systemic change than many girls rescued but unprotected and perpetrators not being held accountable.